-Refiners, including those on the Sponge Accreditation lists, must issue their Refiner's Compliance Report, and obtain independent assurance within three (3) months following their financial year-end.
+Refiners, including those on the Sponge Accreditation lists, must issue their Refiner's Compliance Report, and obtain independent Assurance within three (3) months following their financial year-end.
+Refiner's applying to be listed as Good Delivery, or on either or both of the Sponge Accreditation Lists, must successfully complete a Reasonable Assurance, prior to accreditation being granted.